Dissecting Embodied Abilities in Multimodal Language Models through Skill-level Evaluation and Diagnosis: The Benchmark

 \subsection{Overview of BEAR}

-In Figure~\ref{fig:bear}, BEAR is the first comprehensive benchmark for embodied capabilities, featuring 4,469 interleaved image-video-text samples.
+In Fig.~\ref{fig:bear_overview}, BEAR is the first comprehensive benchmark for embodied capabilities, featuring 4,469 interleaved image-video-text samples.
 It includes five core categories, further decomposed into 14 fine-grained skills, along with a sixth \textit{long-horizon} category to evaluate their integration in embodied tasks.
-Detailed statistics and category distributions are in Figure~\ref{fig:overview:a},~\ref{fig:overview:b}, and Appendix~\ref{appendix:benchmark_category_and_statistics},~\ref{appendix:benchmark_distribution_and_visualization_analysis}.
+Detailed statistics and category distributions are in Fig.~\ref{fig:overview:a},~\ref{fig:overview:b}, and Appendix~\ref{appendix:benchmark_category_and_statistics},~\ref{appendix:benchmark_distribution_and_visualization_analysis}.

 \textbf{Five core categories are inductively summarized from task execution processes of embodied agents and humans.} Our categorization is derived from analyses of large-scale embodied household activity dataset such as BEHAVIOR-1K~\citep{li2023behavior} and ALFRED~\citep{shridhar2020alfred}, together with insights from human cognitive processes for task execution.
 Using the activity of rinsing a cup as an example: \textbf{\textit{(1) Task Planning}} involves questions about both past and future actions, including two skills, \textit{Task Process Reasoning} (e.g., recognizing the agent is already picking up the cup) and \textit{Next Action Prediction} (e.g., inferring the next step is to approach the faucet). \textbf{\textit{(2) Spatial Reasoning}} captures the ability to localize objects and navigate within environment.
 It includes \textit{Object Localization}, \textit{Path Planning}, and \textit{Relative Direction}.
 For instance, the agent must locate the faucet relative to other landmarks (e.g., `to the right of the stove'), plan a path to it (e.g., `move forward'), and when near the faucet, identify its relative position (e.g., `front-left').
-This is followed by \textbf{\textit{(3) Bounding Box}} for coarse localization by identifying region of the faucet. \textbf{\textit{(4) Pointing}} for precise interaction (e.g., `the handle of the faucet'), and \textbf{\textit{(5) Trajectory Reasoning}} for motion execution (e.g., `turn on faucet'). \textit{Pointing} and \textit{Bounding Box} are further divided by perceptual contexts, such as \textit{Semantic Part Pointing} for localizing functional parts. \textit{Trajectory Reasoning} is divided by embodiment type, including \textit{Human Hand}, \textit{Gripper}, and \textit{Object Trajectory Reasoning}.
+This is followed by \textbf{\textit{(3) Bounding Box}} for coarse localization by identifying region of the faucet. \textbf{\textit{(4) Pointing}} for precise interaction (e.g., `the handle of the faucet'), and \textbf{\textit{(5) Trajectory Reasoning}} for motion execution (e.g., `turn on faucet'). \textit{Pointing} and \textit{Bounding Box} and \textit{Trajectory Reasoning} is further divided into three skills by perceptual concept and embodiment type.

 \textbf{\textit{Long-horizon} category for the first time decomposes embodied tasks into skill-oriented steps.} This category features 35 episodes collected from AI2-THOR~\citep{ehsani2021manipulathor}, each decomposed into structured skill-oriented steps for \textbf{offline evaluation}.
 In Figure~\ref{fig:long_horizon}, an episode with high-level goal `put the apple in the sink' is broken down into a chain of steps: the agent must first plan its next action, search for the sink's location, chart a path towards it, reason about its relative position, visually perceive the sink, and finally predict the trajectory to place the apple inside.
 Crucially, each step can be grounded to an atomic skill within BEAR.
 It indicates that our skill taxonomy is not only motivated by human cognitive processes but also practically applicable to embodied tasks.